Glenjamin120/Technical_Art_2108002/Anti_Aliasing/AA_Dev_Journal.md

 This technique is very similar to *Super Sampling AA*.
 It still takes a higher resolution than normal, *However*, it only takes the sample in the rasterisation phase (when a 3D object is processed into a 2D image).
 It in essense is performing Super Sampling in a more efficient way by focusing just the edges of the scene, where the Anti-Aliasing is needed the most.

+### Post Proccessing Anti-Aliasing

+When it comes to performance, MSAA and SSAA is very costly, so this is where people can implenent Post Proccessing AA.
+It doesn't have as good quality as other types of Anti Aliasing but is greatly increases performance.
+This method goes about by using the final image of the rendered scene and uses different techniques to blur the aliasing.

+### TAA